-Our operations by exception program utilizes technology to create more efficient workflows, improve incident response time and decrease downtime resulting in significant cost-savings for the company.
+Our operational technology platform utilizes technology to create more efficient workflows, improve incident response time and decrease downtime resulting in significant cost-savings for the company.
 Piloted in 2017, we rolled out the program in Southeast Saskatchewan last year.

 Remote well monitors report data on well efficiency including flow temperature and well pressure.
 In the case that a well is not operating at 100% efficiency, an alert is created.